 Whoa!
 What does he do?
 Does he trust this voice?
 Trusting in things or people is never easy.
 It is never easy to trust unless we are absolutely certain, absolutely positive of the outcome.
 Would he let go of the tree?
 No other voices, no other options, no other hope—but the fear!

-The fear of following; the fear of hearing; the fear of being called upon to trust… welcome to Jeremiah.
-The fear the LORD will call upon us to trust Him, to follow Him, to listen to Him, to hear His Word, to have His Word placed in our mouths that we might proclaim.
-We are afraid… afraid to trust, afraid to let go, afraid to follow the LORD.
+The fear of following, the fear of hearing, the fear of being called upon to trust... welcome to Jeremiah.
+The fear the LORD will call upon us to trust Him, to follow Him, to listen to Him, to hear His Word, to have His Word placed in our mouths so we might proclaim.
+We are afraid... afraid to trust, afraid to let go, afraid to follow the LORD.

-Concordia Theology: Various resources from Concordia Seminary in St. Louis, MO to help you proclaim Jeremiah 1:4-10 (17-19).
+Concordia Theology-Various helps from Concordia Seminary in St. Louis, MO to assist you in preaching Jeremiah 1:4-10 (17-19).

 Text Week-A treasury of resources from various traditions to help you preach Jeremiah 1:4-10 (17-19).

 Lectionary Podcast- Dr. Jeffrey Pulse of Concordia Theological Seminary in Ft.
 Wayne, IN walks us through Jeremiah 1:4-10 (17-19).